 Every Data Analysis project requires a dataset.
 These datasets are available in various file formats, such as .xlsx, .json, .csv, and .html.
 Conventionally, datasets are mostly found as csv data in .csv format.
-CSV (or Comma Separated Values) files, as the name suggests, have data items separated by commas.
+As the name suggests, CSV (or Comma Separated Values) files have data items separated by commas.
 CSV files are plain text files that are lighter in file size.
 It uses comma (,) as the default delimiter or separator while parsing a file.
-Also, CSV Data files can be viewed and saved in tabular form in popular tools such as Microsoft Excel and Google Sheets.
+Also, CSV data files can be viewed and saved in tabular form using popular tools such as Microsoft Excel and Google Sheets.
 The commas used in CSV data files are known as delimiters.
-Think of delimiters as a separating boundary that distinguishes between any two subsequent data items.
-You will learn about various pandas read csv delimiter or pandas read csv separatorin detail in this article..
+Think of delimiters as a boundary that distinguishes between two subsequent data items.
+In this article, you will learn about various pandas, read the csv delimiter or pandas, and read the csv separator in detail.

 Learning Objectives